From $58K to $82K in 24 Weeks: How Transitioning to CEO Before Crisis Unlocked Growth

 Post-Transition: Scaled to $82K Over 14 Weeks

-After 10 weeks of role transition, Malik resumed aggressive growth.
-No longer worried about becoming a bottleneck.
+After 10 weeks of role transition, Malik resumed aggressive growth and was no longer worried about becoming a bottleneck.

 Weeks 11–24: Growth on Leadership Foundation

 Week 14: Revenue hit $64K.
-Added 7th team member.
-Team absorbed a new person.
-Malik’s time stayed at 35 hours strategic/leadership.
+They added a 7th team member, the team absorbed the new person, and Malik’s time stayed at 35 hours of strategic and leadership work.

-Week 18: Revenue reached $70K.
-8 people now.
-The role transition at $58K meant he wasn’t the bottleneck everyone expected at $70K.
+Week 18: Revenue reached $70K with 8 people on the team.
+Because he had shifted roles at $58K, he was not the bottleneck everyone expected at $70K.

-Week 24: Revenue reached $82K.
-10 people.
-The leadership role built at $58K scaled smoothly to $82K without modification.
+Week 24: Revenue reached $82K with 10 people.
+The leadership role he built at $58K scaled smoothly to $82K without any changes.

 The Metrics: